7 Top Tips from PSLE Science Tutors in Singapore

 Not only would simple DIY experiments help students to escape from mundane rote learning, they give the unmeasured ability for students to visualise content that was previously difficult to comprehend.
 As also done in the school science labs, the constant use of experiments during Science home tuition would undeniably be of great help to understanding the PSLE Science syllabus.

 Conclusion – Consider engaging a PSLE Science Tutor

 Not only intending to help students reach their fullest academic potential, MindFlex aims to pique the interest of primary level students in learning science.
-Hiring a private home tutor for science (click here for the different tutor types available) can certainly provide the support your child needs, and to impart the above tips and skills to him to reach excellence.
+Hiring a private home tutor for Science can certainly provide the support your child needs, and to impart the above tips and skills to him to reach excellence.
 Not only will our tutors be able to provide content clarification each week, they will also be able to work closely with your child to create customised topical notes, as well as to set the occasional quiz to ensure that your child does not get left behind before it is too late!
 Our committed tutors would always be there to keep in check if your child’s Science learning progress from P3 to P6, to teach at a pace which is comfortable for your child and also to stretch him to think out the box when ready.